Highlights

 We show that non-observation of mergers of low-mass black holes, including presumably those of transmuted black holes (if they exist), already set interesting constraints on the nature of dark matter.
 By the end of this decade, data from LIGO-VIRGO-Kagra will set important limits on non-annihilating dark matter at masses and couplings that cannot be probed by other experiments.

-Published in PRL (with Sulagna Bhattacharya, Ranjan Laha, and Anupam Ray, 2023)
+Published in Physical Review Letters (with Sulagna Bhattacharya, Ranjan Laha, and Anupam Ray, 2023)

 See popular coverage in TIFR News, Phys.Org, Physics World, Interesting Engineering and Media INAF (in Italian).